-- (1) The amounts reported represent the aggregate grant date fair value of stock awards granted in 2021, calculated in accordance with the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718. - (2) The amounts reported in the "Option awards" column reflect the aggregate fair value of stock options awarded during the year computed in accordance with the provisions of FASB ASC, Topic 718.
-See Note 11 to our audited consolidated financial statements to our financial statements included in our 2021 Annual Report regarding assumptions underlying the valuation of equity awards. - (3) The amounts reported represent performance-based cash bonuses earned by our named executive officers in the applicable year.
-See "-Narrative to summary compensation table-Annual bonus" below for a general description of the criteria that our board of directors used to determine the performance-based cash bonuses. - (4) Consists of \$11,600 in 401(k) plan matching contributions and \$583 in life insurance premiums. - (5) Consists of \$11,400 in 401(k) plan matching contributions and \$192 in life insurance premiums. - (6) Consists of \$6,793 in 401(k) plan matching contributions and \$324 in life insurance premiums. - (7) Ms. Dorval commenced employment with us in November 2021.
-Her annualized base salary for 2021 was \$435,000. - (8) Consists of \$729 in 401(k) plan matching contributions and \$40 in life insurance premiums.
+- (1) The amounts reported in the "Option awards" column reflect the aggregate fair value of stock options awarded during the year computed in accordance with the provisions of FASB ASC, Topic 718.
+See Note 11 to our audited consolidated financial statements included in our 2022 Annual Report regarding assumptions underlying the valuation of equity awards.
+The amounts reported in the "Option awards" column reflect the accounting cost for these stock options and do not reflect the actual economic value that may be realized by the named executive officers upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options. - (2) The amounts reported represent performance-based cash bonuses earned by our named executive officers in the applicable year.
+See "-Narrative to summary compensation table-Annual bonus" below for a general description of the criteria that our board of directors used to determine the performance-based cash bonuses. - (3) Consists of \$12,200 in 401(k) plan matching contributions and \$288 in life insurance premiums. - (4) Consists of \$11,600 in 401(k) plan matching contributions and \$583 in life insurance premiums. - (5) Consists of \$12,200 in 401(k) plan matching contributions and \$268 in life insurance premiums. - (6) Consists of \$6,793 in 401(k) plan matching contributions and \$324 in life insurance premiums. - (7) Consists of \$12,200 in 401(k) plan matching contributions and \$268 in life insurance premiums. - (8) Mr. Ashe was not a named executive officer for 2021.
+Therefore, the Summary Compensation Table includes information for 2022 only.